mjordan/islandora_workbench_docs/docs/index.md

 * Allows creation of new taxonomy terms from CSV field data
 * Allows the assignment of URL aliases
 * Allows creation of URL redirects
-* Allows adding alt text to images
+* Allows adding alt text to images and updating of existing alt text
 * Supports transmission fixity auditing for media files
 * Cross platform (Windows, Mac, and Linux)
 * Well documented